slaclab/PMPS-prototype-testing/LogicEffectOnRealTimeUsage/README.md

 ### Discussion
 The plots indicate a linear relationship between number of logic operations and real time usage indicating that the compile options we used don't feature any form of optimization for repetitive logic tasks.
+The time to complete zero tasks does not change with the maximum number of tasks.
 The number of exceed counts is not linear.
 Fewer than 1000 operations, excluding any IO appear safe.
 Compare these results with that of the [study on logic's effect on IO reliablity](https://github.com/slaclab/PMPS-prototype-testing/tree/master/LogicEffectOnIOReliability#results-1).
 Although the sample time for the study is different, there are proportionally far more exceed counts per duration on a study of even fewer operations.
 This suggests that more IO will limit the amount of logic we are allowed per high speed cycle while maintaining high reliability.
 Although not included in the results plots, shape of the plots for the 2000 operation sample may warrent further investigation.